rachu35/AI-Powered-VarAnalysis-actual-budget/PowerBI/dashboard-screenshot.md

 ### 🪴 What's in the dashboard?
 The dashboard has 5 pages: a company-wide Overview and 4 department pages (Beauty, Health & Wellness, Household Products, Food & Beverage).
-All pages share the same layout — a P&L table, variance visuals, and an AI-generated summary card — with department pages including GA-allocated cost figures that the Overview page deliberately excludes (see semantic-model.md).
+All pages share the same layout, having a P&L table, variance visuals, and an AI-generated summary card, with department pages including GA-allocated cost figures that the Overview page deliberately excludes (see semantic-model.md).

 **🌱 Overview**
 Company-wide P&L (excl.
 GA allocation), an expense breakdown by category, a variance waterfall, and GA cost allocation by department.
 The AI summary card on the right pulls from the `ai_summary` table (`dept_code = 'ALL'`).